looa/ViewShadow/README.md

  ```

-Please refer to the documentation in ViewServer.java for more info.
+Please refer to the documentation in ViewShadow.java for more info.